AlexandreDecollas/angular-hexagonal-architecture-poc/README.md

 # Introduction

-This project is an example of hexagonale architecture, with angular.
+This project is an example of hexagonal architecture, with angular.
 It's a POC used as a showcase to present the advantages of such an architecture.

 All the business rules are in the domain folder, without any use of any framework.
 A port is present in `/domain/ports`.
 This interface is implemented in the angular project, and injected in components who need it.